Median, and Mode of the Baseball Salary Data

 5. What point is being made about the measures of central tendency with this exercise?

 Use Ctrl+A to select all text, and change the font to TNR 12.
-Put a header in your worksheet that has your name on one line, then your period below it, in TNR 12 font, in the right-hand side.
+Put a header in your worksheet that has your name on one line, then your period below it, in TNR 12 font, right-justified.

-Finally, print out this single page worksheet (the one with the headers and summary information, not the one with all the data), and turn it in prior to the due date.
+Finally, save your single page worksheet (the one with the headers and summary information, not the one with all the data) as a pdf, and upload it prior to the due date.

 Copyright © 2011 Central Virginia